R33 (New York City Subway car): Retirement

-Car 9075 was previously on display outside Queens Borough Hall in Kew Gardens, Queens.
+Car 9075 was previously displayed outside Queens Borough Hall in Kew Gardens, Queens.
 The car was retrofitted with swinging doors and converted to a tourist center, but was closed in 2015 due to low patronage.
 Afterwards, the car was used as a landmark and for movie shoots until it was put up for auction in June 2022.
 The car was finally trucked out of New York City on October 16, 2022.

 Other cars were retained for work service until 2013, when they were scrapped.
 The full list includes: